LeonLow97-Sandbox/java-spring-security/notes.md

         - The more appropriate `AuthenticationProvider` is selected based on the type of `Authentication` object being processed.

 -----

+## Spring Security Internal Flow (ChatGPT)

+1. User enters credentials into the login form.
+2. The request passes through the Spring Security filters for the first pass, including the `UsernamePasswordAuthenticationFilter`, which extracts the credentials and creates an `Authentication` object.
+3. The `AuthenticationManager` receives the

 ## New Annotations